scribbletune/scribbletune/README.md

 ```
 This will create a MIDI file called bass.mid in the same location as the above file.

-### Binary

-You can use the scribbletune binary to create tunes as well.
-To generate a Midi file with the C Major scale using the binary:

-`./node_modules/scribbletune/bin/scribbletune`

-Generate a MIDI file with the C Phrygian mode in the second octave

-`./node_modules/scribbletune/bin/scribbletune --root c --octave 2 --mode phrygian`

-Generate a MIDI file with the pattern: x---x---x___x--- (note the 'equal to' sign - This is to allow for patterns that start with hyphens)

-`./node_modules/scribbletune/bin/scribbletune --pattern=x---x---x___x---`

 ### Patterns

 Patterns are denoted by a string made up of x, - and \_ where `x` stands for noteOn, `-` stand for noteOff and `_` stands for sustain.
 Patterns can be used to create sizzle maps (which are basically accent maps to hit some notes harder than others)